Strategy

 Future implications: What happens next?

-Step 3: Move fast with value
+Step 3: Move Fast with Value

 Speed matters, but substance matters more.
 Your response should be: